Biomedicum, Karolinska Institutet

 - 1st.
 Prize in invited competition.
 2010

-Previously, the research environments of the Karolinska Institute were scattered throughout the campus - a green park area with red brick buildings dating from the 1930s.
-With Biomedicum, the Karolinska Institute will gain a single unifying environment for future research, with ultra-flexibly equipped laboratories and office facilities that will act as a catalyst for cross-cutting collaboration between the various research and study environments.
+Previously, the research environments of the Karolinska Institutet were scattered throughout the campus - a green park area with red brick buildings dating from the 1930s.
+With Biomedicum, the Karolinska Institutet will gain a single unifying environment for future research, with ultra-flexibly equipped laboratories and office facilities that will act as a catalyst for cross-cutting collaboration between the various research and study environments.

 The new construction is not only intended to provide a building in the campus park, but also to accommodate the park within the building.
 With a glass-covered green atrium, the outdoor campus area is continued through the building, thereby reinforcing the social qualities of the green campus to the benefit of knowledge-sharing and interdisciplinarity.

-Biomedicum will thus become a pivotal point in the area - a distinctive icon for the world-class research for which the Karolinska Institute is known.
+Biomedicum will thus become a pivotal point in the area - a distinctive icon for the world-class research for which the Karolinska Institutet is known.